 Any preexisting pelvic floor weakness or tightness will likely worsen during these health journeys, which is just one reason it’s never too early to show your pelvic floor some TLC.

 Other factors play a role in PFD like trauma, pelvic region injuries or surgery, overuse of the pelvic muscles from going to the bathroom too frequently or intense exercise, and repeat pressure to the midsection from tight belts and waist trainers.

-It’s that no two bodies are built the same, and pelvic floor therapy should never be seen as a one-size-fits-all treatment strategy — which is why Ruth Health takes an individualized approach to pelvic floor therapy sessions (more on that below!).
+It’s that no two bodies are built the same, and pelvic floor training should never be seen as a one-size-fits-all treatment strategy — which is why Ruth Health takes an individualized approach to pelvic floor training sessions (more on that below!).

-Your pelvic floor therapist will help you develop a treatment plan tailored to your individual needs, but here’s a teaser of common at-home pelvic floor therapy exercises that help address various pelvic health issues.
+Your pelvic floor specialist will help you develop a treatment plan tailored to your individual needs, but here’s a teaser of common at-home pelvic floor training exercises that help address various pelvic health issues.

-“Pelvic floor therapy is much more than Kegels.”
+“Pelvic floor training is much more than Kegels.”